 settings in Library per the Data section ahead.

-In addition, this app was built on macOS Catalina (10.15) and has been verified to work on all macOS High Sierra (10.13) through Sequoia (15) and is expected to work on later versions.
+In addition, this app was built on macOS Catalina (10.15), has been verified to work on all macOS High Sierra (10.13) through Sequoia (15), and is expected to work on later macOS versions.
 Earlier versions remain doubtful (an El Capitan device has been seen to issue an incompatibility dialog and prohibit running the app).
 If you have trouble using it on your PC, please see the source-code alternative below.

 The first popup's "?" gives more info.
 In some macOS versions you may be able